ark-network/arkdev.info/docs/learn/concepts.md

 #### Unroll path

 The unroll path is the one used by the server and the users when signing the VTXO tree.
 The server builds the VTXO tree and shares it with the users.
-Once all parties validated the tree, they can sign it so it's ready to be revealed onchain in the (rare) case a user wants to unilateral exit and redeem a VTXO.
+Once all parties validated the tree, they can sign it so it's ready to be revealed on-chain in the (rare) case a user wants to unilateral exit and redeem a VTXO.

 #### Sweep path